 iDRAC Basic or iDRAC Express are the standard licenses available by default on your system. iDRAC Enterprise and Datacenter licenses includes all the licensed features and can be purchased at any time.
-The types of Enterprise license offered are:
+The types of upsell offered are:

 - 30-day evaluation-Evaluation licenses are duration-based and the timer runs when power is applied to the system.
-This license cannot be extended. - · Perpetual-The license is bound to the Service Tag and is permanent.
+This license cannot be extended. - Perpetual-The license is bound to the Service Tag and is permanent.

-Following table lists the default license available in the 14th generation servers:
+Following table lists the default license available on the following systems: